gantry/docs/pages/01.gantry5/02.configure/04.page-settings/docs.md

 ![Particle Settings](head_properties.jpg) {.border .shadow}

 The **Head Properties** block allows to customize anything that goes in between `<head></head>`.
 Often times you want to add Meta Tags for Facebook or Twitter, or perhaps you simply want to add something custom.

 The screenshot above shows one of the many possible ways you could compile Head Properties.

 ### Meta Tags

 Meta Tags is a Collection field that takes a list of keys and values, combines them and renders inside `<head></head>` in the form of a `<meta>` property.
-The use of Meta Tags is countless, usually Meta Tags are used to better structure how a site gets displayed when embedded in Facebook or Twitter.
+The use of Meta Tags is countless, usually Meta Tags are used to better define a site for Search Engines as well as define how the site gets displayed when embedded in Facebook or Twitter.

 More details about Facebook's Open Graph and Twitter's Cards Meta Tags can be found at the following locations: